From joyous art installations to world-class museums to underground galleries, Detroit is buzzing with creative energy.

 3. Hip galleries abound.

 Detroit’s galleries offer a little bit of everything.
 There are stunning commercial galleries like Simone deSousa Gallery, created by an artist who wishes she’d had something like it to show her early work in, and Playground Detroit, a gallery that doubles as a creative talent agency whose cofounder cut her teeth in the New York art world.
-There are also nonprofits like Detroit Artists Market, which is dedicated to nurturing local artists and displaying contemporary work.
+Additionally, nonprofits like Detroit Artists Market, which is dedicated to nurturing local artists and displaying contemporary work.

 The bottom line?
 No matter what type of art or artistic community you’re into, there’s a gallery for you here.